GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 </summary>

 Tenants will now receive a daily notification when an invoked webhook endpoint fails.
+The email informs you of the webhook ID, target URL and webhook event type.
+You have to check the target URL that has failed and fix the endpoints.

 </details>

 <details>
 <summary style="font-size:20px;font-weight:bold">Company field is now auto-populated based on vendor's email domain when inviting user to TechPass</summary>

-When inviting vendors, the company field is now auto populated based on the vendor's email domain.
+Previously, users had to manually enter the vendor's company name during the invite flow, which led to inconsistency issues.
+Now, we've implemented auto-population of the company field based on the vendor's email domain to ensure consistency.

 </details>

 <details>
-<summary style="font-size:20px;font-weight:bold">Passwordless sign-in to TechPass for WOG users</summary>
+<summary style="font-size:20px;font-weight:bold">We have enhanced the login user experience for public officers in WOG ADD</summary>

-Public officers on WOG AAD are only required to do one number matching authentication step.
+Public officers on WOG AAD are only required to do one number matching authentication step to authenticate your WOG account when accessing resources using your TechPass account.

-Go to [Log in as public officer](https://stg.docs.developer.tech.gov.sg/docs/techpass-user-guide/log-in-as-po) for more information.

 </details>